jamie33o/Project2/README.md

 ## Introduction

 Welcome to the "Who Wants To Be A Millionaire" game!
-This is an interactive quiz game that replicates the famous TV show.
-The objective of the game is to correctly answer a series of increasingly difficult multiple-choice questions and progress towards winning one million (virtual) dollars!This game is made for educational purposes and will not be monatized...
+This interactive quiz game replicates the famous TV show.
+The objective is to correctly answer a series of increasingly difficult multiple-choice questions and progress towards winning one million (virtual) dollars!
+The game is designed for educational purposes and will not be monetized

 The live link can be found here - https://jamie33o.github.io/Project2/